AOL Shield Pro FAQs

 A technique used by some malware (e.g. SpyEye.
 Zeus) is to intercept the calls to crypto and networking libraries.
 The software is able to remove the hooks installed by this type of malware.

 Leverages the Chromium open source project anti-malware and anti-download technology.
 A database of websites known to contain malware is actively maintained.
-This information is communicated to AOL Shield.
+This information is communicated to AOL Shield Pro.
 If a website is reported as containing malware, the user will be redirected to a malware alert page.

 Malware download protection

 Involves maintaining a database of known malicious files; each time a user downloads a file, the list of malicious files is checked.
 If a user attempts to download a malicious file, the file will be blocked.
-A white-list of known good files is also maintained to prevent unnecessary checking and or blocking of good files.
+An allowlist of known good files is also maintained to prevent unnecessary checking and or blocking of good files.